 Owned by local Aboriginal communities, Kooljaman at Cape Leveque on the Dampier Peninsula is an off-the-grid wilderness camp located on Native Title land.
 The camp has been designed to capture the rugged character and natural beauty of the Bardi Jawi country, reflecting the Aboriginal values of caring for land and country.
 The camp’s accommodation options range from deluxe safari tents to private beach shelters, and its surrounding wildlife, natural wonders and unbelievable coastline make this a truly unique experience.

-Editor's note: Kooljaman is operating at reduced capacity due to COVID-19.
+Editor's note: Kooljaman is fully booked 'til the end of August.
 Booking enquiries can be made through the website.

 This hidden gem gives visitors a seriously unique opportunity to experience the Bardi people’s local and traditional way of life.
 Lombadina has accommodation options to suit all budgets from deluxe apartments to camping.
 You can relax on white sandy beaches, get involved in an Aboriginal Ancient Footprints tour or head out on a fishing charter.
 If fresh, local food is your thing, try your luck at catching a mud crab before heading to the community’s local bakery.
 You’ll thank us later.

 Sprawled across 700,000 acres and set in the heart of the Kimberley, El Questro is the crème de la crème of Kimberley accommodation.
 Take a short walk and jump into the natural oasis of Zebedee Springs or immerse yourself in the rugged landscape of Emma Gorge.
-You can sleep under the stars in a swag or opt for the more luxurious homestead—just make sure this place is at the top of your list.
+You can sleep under the stars in a swag or opt for the more luxurious homestead—just make sure this place is at the top of your list...
+Especially if you're planning on going before 31 August, because you might still be able to get a night for free if you jump on the booking stat.

 Horizontal Falls Houseboat